East Liverpool Junior/Senior High School: Campus

 East Liverpool High School is located on a hill off of the city's Maine Boulevard via the school's driveway, dubbed "Potter Pride Drive".

 ELHS consists of three buildings.
 The main building houses most of the classes, the office, and cafeteria.
 At the other end of the parking lot is the vocational building, where some of the career tech classes are located.
 Adjacent to the main building and also across from the vocational building is the Potter Fieldhouse.
 Here, the school's gymnasium, auditorium, and band room are located, as well as a few classrooms.
 Additionally, North Elementary School is located past the fieldhouse on campus.

 Academics

 According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 557 pupils in grades 9th through 12th and 324 students in grades 7th and 8th, with 808 pupils eligible for a federal free or reduced-price lunch.
 The school employed 67 teachers, yielding a student–teacher ratio of 12.38 for Senior High and 14.73 for Junior High.
 East Liverpool High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

 Athletics

-East Liverpool High School has been a member of the Ohio Valley Athletic Conference since 1973, and the related Buckeye 8 Athletic League since 2013.
-They were also part of the River Valley Conference (1990-1999) and Metro Athletic Conference (2006-2008).
-The high school fields sports teams in baseball, basketball, bowling, cross country running, football, golf, soccer, softball, swimming, tennis, track and field, volleyball and wrestling.